-Virginia voting guide: What to know about early voting, mail-in ballots
+Virginia voting guide: What to know about voting on Election Day

 Can I turn in my mail-in ballot or do I have to mail it — and what is the deadline?

 You can do either.
-If you are returning your ballot in person, it must be received by your local elections office — or put into a drop box, assuming that measure receives final approval from the legislature and your jurisdiction decides to install drop boxes — by 7 p.m. on Election Day.
+If you are returning your ballot in person, it must be received by your local elections office or put into a drop box by 7 p.m. on Election Day.

 If you are sending it back by mail, it must be postmarked on or before Election Day and received by your local elections office by noon Nov.
+6. But keep in mind that there isn’t much time left to mail ballots.
+Officials in Fairfax County on Oct.
+29 said it “strongly" recommended voters use a ballot drop box instead of the mail to make sure their ballot is returned on time.

-6. You can also return your mail-in ballot at your polling place on Election Day.
+You can also return your mail-in ballot at your polling place on Election Day.
 You should NOT give your ballot to someone else to return it — that is considered ballot harvesting and is illegal in Virginia.

 Do I need a stamp if I mail it back in?